 I think my messages are being filtered by mistake.
 What can I do?

 Twilio works hard to ensure that customers do not see filtering on legitimate messaging that follows all applicable rules.
 However, no automatic system is perfect.
-If you have reviewed the above information thoroughly, and you believe your messages are compliant with Twilio and carrier policies, please collect 3 or more examples of Message SIDs that have the “undelivered” status with error 30007, and then contact our Support team.
+If you have thoroughly reviewed our Messaging Policy and tips for avoiding filtering, and you believe your messages are compliant with Twilio and carrier policies, please collect 3 or more examples of Message SIDs that have the “undelivered” status with error 30007, and then contact our Support team.
 We can help review your messaging and determine if an error was made, and put you in touch with our Compliance team if needed.